Quynh Nguyen: Performances and critical acclaim

 She made her New York debut in 2001, and, according to The New York Times, "received high praise from reliable quarters for her New York debut recital".
 American piano critic Harris Goldsmith reviewed her performance of Chopin in favorable terms, comparing her to pianists such as Ignaz Friedman, Murray Perahia, and Arthur Rubinstein.
 Richard Dyer of The Boston Globe, reviewing a 2003 performance, wrote, "She is often sensitive and poetic, and when she should dazzle with lively rhythm, piquant inflexions, and dashing virtuosity... she knows how to."
 Quynh Nguyen was selected as one of the "19 young stars of tomorrow" by Musical America in 2004.

-Quynh has performed extensively throughout the United States and Europe, and Asia, in notable venues such as the Weill Recital Hall at Carnegie Hall, Avery Fisher Hall, Lincoln Center, New York; McEvoy Auditorium and the Freer Gallery at the Smithsonian in Washington D.C.; the Berlin Konzerthause in Berlin, Germany; the Grand Opera House in Hanoi, Vietnam, among many others.
-She has performed as a soloist with the Capella Academica in Berlin, the San Francisco Concerto Orchestra, the Bellflower Orchestra, the Brentwood-Westwood Symphony Orchestra, the Hanoi Conservatory Orchestra, and the Regional Wind Orchestra of Paris, and the Jäger Meisters Chamber Orchestra, with noted conductors such as Eduard Zilberkant, Kristiina Poska, among others.
+Quynh has performed extensively throughout the United States, Europe, and Asia, in notable venues such as the Weill Recital Hall at Carnegie Hall, Avery Fisher Hall, Lincoln Center, New York; McEvoy Auditorium and the Freer Gallery at the Smithsonian in Washington D.C.; the Berlin Konzerthaus in Berlin, Germany; the Grand Opera House in Hanoi, Vietnam, among many others.
 She participated and performed at various international music festivals, such as the Verbier Festival, Switzerland; the American Conservatory in Fontainebleau, France; the Mozarteum in Austria, the Bowdoin International Music Festival, Rockport Music Festival, and the International Keyboard Institute and Festival.
 A prizewinner in various national and international piano competitions, she has been featured on numerous radio stations throughout the United States.
-Her performance of the Beethoven's “Moonlight” Sonata No. 14 in C Sharp Minor was featured on Wayne Picciano's "Grand Piano" series, which was broadcast on television in multiple states across the country.
+Her performance of Beethoven's "Moonlight" Sonata No. 14 in C-sharp minor was featured on Wayne Picciano's "Grand Piano" series, which was broadcast on television in multiple states across the country.
 She was interviewed and featured on Japanese Television Fujisankei as well as Vietnamese national television.
-In February 2013, her interview and performances at the Smithsonian American Art Museum and at Hunter College were broadcast on CUNY TV channel 75, in a program titled “Study With the Best.”
-Her compact disc recordings are available with Arabesque Recordings.
+In February 2013, her interview and performances at the Smithsonian American Art Museum and at Hunter College were broadcast on CUNY TV channel 75, in a program titled "Study With the Best."

+In January 2024, Nguyen performed as featured soloist with the Seattle Symphony Orchestra and conductor Sunny Xia in Paul Chihara's Piano Concerto-Fantasy at Benaroya Hall, as part of the orchestra's "Celebrate Asia" concert.

+In March 2024, she performed two concerti with the Springfield Symphony Orchestra—Chihara's Piano Concerto-Fantasy and Beethoven's Choral Fantasy—in a single concert that was also filmed by NHK Japanese Television.

+In October 2022, Nguyen gave the world premiere of Paul Chihara's Concerto-Fantasy for Piano and Orchestra with the Vietnam National Symphony Orchestra under conductor Honna Tetsuji at the Hanoi Opera House, in a concert commemorating the normalization of US–Vietnam diplomatic relations.

+In April 2023, Nguyen performed at the Fulbright Prize Ceremony in Washington, D.C., alongside soprano Renée Fleming and poet Alyssa Pierce.
+The ceremony honored Dr. Anthony Fauci and Dr. Kizzmekia Corbett with the Fulbright Prize for International Understanding.

+In November 2025, Nguyen served as President of the Jury for the French American Piano Society's U.S. Debut Scholarship auditions at the Conservatoire national supérieur de musique et de danse de Paris.